 Even in a pandemic, community agencies are here for those in need.
 You may not think of active adults utilizing a public service.
 However, during this pandemic, it is especially important for older adults to stay connected.

-Also, many neighborhoods engaged in contacting older residents, helping them shop for food, or bringing meals to them on a weekly basis.
+Also, many neighborhoods engaged in contacting older residents, helping them shop for food, or bringing meals to them weekly.
 The community really came together to help many of those in need.
-“It gave us an opportunity to get to know a lot of our neighbors,” stated Emily Enos, local HS student and Greeley resident.
+“It gave us an opportunity to get to know a lot of our neighbors,” stated Emily Enos, a local HS student, and Greeley resident.

 Even though the Active Adult Center is currently not open to the public, a nutritional lunch is still being offered.
-If you know someone that could benefit from these types of services, please call 970-400-6950 for more information.
+If you know someone who could benefit from these services, please call 970-400-6950 for more information.